jmkristian/node-pop3bbs/README.md

-a POP server to download messages, an SMTP server to send messages, an LDAP server to identify users and an AGWPE-compatible server to handle AX.25 connections,
+a POP server to download messages, an SMTP server to send messages, an LDAP server to identify users and an AGWPE-compatible server to handle AX.25 connections.

 To run the BBS:
 1. Clone this repository.